2018 Code of Conduct

 You are encouraged to participate in the programs and activities sponsored by the Firm to promote diversity and inclusion.

 We consider the environmental and social impact of our business activities, including how we evaluate environmental and social risks associated with certain companies, transactions, investments and operational activity.
 The Firm’s policies and procedures establish a robust framework for assessing environmental and social risks.
-For more information, refer to the Global Environmental and Social Risk Policy and the Global Environmental and Social Risk Procedures as well as documents on the Corporate Governance page of the Morgan Stanley website.
+For more information, see the Global Environmental and Social Risk Policy and visit the Corporate Governance page of the Morgan Stanley website.

 We work to reduce our greenhouse gas emissions, increase our use of clean and renewable energy sources, improve the energy efficiency of our buildings and ensure supplier responsibility and diversity.

 In the conduct of our business operations, we endeavor to protect and preserve the full range of human rights for our employees, suppliers, clients and local communities, as described in the United Nations Universal Declaration of Human Rights, the International Labour Organization’s core Labour Standards and the United Nations Guiding Principles on Business and Human Rights.
 The Morgan Stanley Statement on Human Rights may be found here.
 The Morgan Stanley Modern Slavery and Human Trafficking Statement can be found here.

 More information on Morgan Stanley’s Sustainability activities can be found at: http://www.morganstanley.com/about-us/.